State Officer Team

 State Officer candidates will run as a “slate” or “at-large” meaning that no officer titles are chosen through the actual election.
 Roles of the State Officers will be determined based on the assets, skills and interests of each student; the goal is to ensure that all students get the most out of their State Officer experience while representing SkillsUSA Minnesota to the best of their ability.
 All officer positions will be determined following the Incoming State Officer Training taking place in a 2-3 day time frame following the elections.

-Interested in applying for the State Officer Team in Fall of 2020?
+Interested in Applying for the State Officer Team?

 - State Officer Candidate Information packet